DARPA-ASKEM/pyciemss-service/README.md

 to start the containers and the API.
 The API url will be `http://localhost:8010` by default

 ## Notes

+### Result Files
 Every operation saves 3 files to S3
 - `result.csv`
 - `eval.csv`
 - `visualization.json`

+### RabbitMQ
+Only the `calibrate` operation reports progress to RabbitMQ.
+This is to the `simulation-status` queue with a payload that looks like `{"job_id": "some string", "progress": "float between 0 and 1"}`.

+The Docker Compose starts rabbitmq AND a mock consumer for the messages.
+The mock consumer is only helpful for testing without the full stack.

 ## License